sanchil/hydra_cluster/README.md

 # hydra_cluster (centos/8)

-A k8s local cluster for laptops and desktops based on Centos 8 image.
+A k8s local cluster build for laptops and desktops based on Centos 8 image.

 By default the cluster boots up with following three nodes.